These 10 best SaaS marketing books should be mandatory reading for every B2B Software VP Marketing or B2B SaaS CMO, and the senior members of their...

 - Get 1.5x people to attend our annual user- and partner conference (YoY)

-- New Website with new branding and positioning life within 9 months after the start date
+- Launch website with new branding and positioning life within 9 months after the start date

 - Reduce Customer Churn in Year 1 of service by 10% using onboarding nurture